How to Make Sure Your Tyres Are Safe During Summer?

 Many cars can handle the Dubai summer heat as they feature fans that cool the engines and a radiator which is important to keep everything smooth.
 But the engine fan may cease to work, or the radiator run dry, which may cause overheating.

 If this occurs, it can damage the engine if the temperature doesn’t come down immediately.
 Get every passenger out in case of fire.
 Plus, whatever you do, do not remove the radiator cap, not unless the engine has completely cooled down.

 Always Keep an Emergency Kit

-This is a crucial tip at any season of the year you are in.
-During summer however, you ought to improve your emergency kit.
-You may add quality spectacles to protect yourself, sufficient water bottles.
-Do not use plastic materials that can easily be destroyed by high temperature levels.
+This is a crucial tip for any season of the year you are in.
+During summer, however, you ought to improve your emergency kit.
+You may add quality spectacles to protect yourself, and sufficient water bottles.
+Do not use plastic materials that can easily be destroyed by high-temperature levels.

-In addition, you can add various aspects such as sunblock and other after sun products to protect yourself when something happens on the road and you have to change the tyres in the middle of the sun.
-Ensure to carry an extra set of dunlop tyres in the trunk or emergency kit if its big enough.
+In addition, you can add various aspects such as sunblock and other after-sun products to protect yourself when something happens on the road and you have to change the tyres in the middle of the sun.
+Ensure to carry extra BF Goodrich tires in the trunk or emergency kit if it’s big enough.
 With an extra set of tyres, you know you are safe in case of a puncture or tyre bust.